elmerptuazon/cordova_vuetify_1.5_vuex_firebase_firestore/README.md

 # create unsigned apk in dev connection - Select company you wish to generate
 npm run generate-dev

+# create iOS app and xcodeproject in dev connection - Select company you wish to generate
+npm run generate-dev-ios

 # create the released files
 cordova build android --release